MattiaNumeroso/AI/SLP/README.md

 ## What’s inside

 - All the steps of **forward propagation** and **backpropagation** are explicitly written out, so you can see exactly how the neuron learns.
-- We train the neuron using a simple dataset and watch how it adjusts its weights and bias.
+- We train the neuron using a simple dataset based on the target function and watch how it adjusts its weights and bias.

 ## Visualizations